 There are many ways to prolong the life of the carpet in your Denver rental:

 #1: The number one way to do so is to have them professionally cleaned on a regular basis.
 This means during the lease, too, and not just at move-in and move-out.
-If you’re tenants choose to renew their lease for another year, offer to have the carpets professionally cleaned.
+If your tenants choose to renew their lease for another year, offer to have the carpets professionally cleaned.
 Doing so at least on an annual basis is recommended.
 It’s an inexpensive way to save your money in the future, keep your carpets looking and smelling great, and provide a great incentive to your tenants as well.

 #2: Pay extra attention to high-traffic areas.
 Entrances, stairs, living areas, etc. will need extra care and cleaning to help prolong the life of your carpet.
 Laying down area rugs and runners in high traffic areas is a great way to help reduce wear.